Skip to content

 Connections¤

-The information about how to interface with equipment for computer control is defined in the eXtensible Markup Language (XML) file format.
-You specify the XML file that contains the connection information as a <connections> element in your configuration file.
-When the configuration file is loaded, it links a Connection instance with the corresponding Equipment instance.
-You may also define the connection information directly in a Python module, instead of in XML files.
+The information about how to interface with equipment for computer control is based on the definitions in the Schema and may either be saved in the eXtensible Markup Language (XML) file format or in a Python module.
+When using the XML format, you would specify the XML file that contains the connection information as a <connections> element in your configuration file.
+When the configuration file is loaded (via Config), it links a Connection instance with the corresponding Equipment instance based on the equipment id.

 <?xml version="1.0" encoding="UTF-8"?>